sorry-cypress/sorry-cypress/README.md

 1. Run `docker-compose -f docker-compose.full.yml up`
 2. Open the browser at [http://localhost:8080/](http://localhost:8080/) to see the dashboard

-This will start all 3 services on your local machine.
+This will start all 3 services on your local machine,

 [Reconfigure Cypress](#Reconfiguring-Cypress) to use `api_url: "http://localhost:1234/"`,

 Run your tests `cypress run --parallel --record --key xxx --ci-build-id <buildId>` and you will see the results appear in the dashboard.
+Those cypress tests will in parallel without connecting the official dashboard

 > You will need to [setup S3](https://github.com/agoldis/sorry-cypress/wiki/S3-screenshot-bucket-setup-instructions) to be able to upload failed test screenshots.
 Replace the credentials in `docker-compose.full.yml` after you've set up S3 bucket.